 Support Services provides referrals for child care.
-Services are contingent to meeting the qualifications for each respective child care servicing agency.
+Some locations assist with child care stipends.
+Services are contingent to meeting the qualifications for each respective campus and child care servicing agency.

 Support Services, at some campuses, is the liaison for the Texas Department of Assistive and Rehabilitative Services (DARS) and the Texas Department of Blind Services (DBS).